It appears from all indications, that nothing meaningful has been done to stop or at least control the annual deadly Accra floods.

 Despite all the promises of the government to intervene in the situation, everything seems to be just the way it has been.
 Citizens are only left to hope and pray that another national disaster does not spark off from the usual deadly Accra floods, as the factors that could facilitate it are all in place.

-After Thursday’s torrential rains, Ghana the capital city of Accra and some neighbouring suburbs were once again plunged into a pathetic flooding experience.
+After Thursday’s torrential rains, Ghana the capital city of Accra and its suburbs were once again plunged into a pathetic flooding experience.

 Commuters and other road users at the moment of the incident were put in great jeopardy as water levels rose to an alarming height, submerging vehicles and people of small stature.